Pardhiv2412/Mental-Health-Chatbot/README.md

 > Supportive Interactions: Engages users in a supportive and non-judgmental manner.
 > Resource Recommendations: Provides users with relevant resources and coping strategies.

-Development Process
+Development Process:
-The chatbot was developed using transfer learning techniques by fine-tuning a pre-trained model.
+> The chatbot was developed using transfer learning techniques by fine-tuning a pre-trained model.
 The fine-tuning was performed on Google Colab utilizing a T4 GPU for accelerated training.

 Constraints and Challenges
 > Connectivity Issues: Frequent disconnections from Google Colab during training sessions posed significant challenges.
 Each disconnection often required restarting the training process, leading to increased development time and complexity.